Haunted Mansion (comics)

 In October 2005, Slave Labor Graphics released a new bimonthly comic book series based on the classic Disneyland attraction, The Haunted Mansion.
 Each issue has roughly four or five separate stories, as well as a piece of the overarching story "Mystery of the Manse", which recounts the life of Master Gracey.
 Each issue, except for #3, features a cover by Roman Dirge.

 A second, unrelated miniseries by Marvel Comics created for their "Disney Kingdoms" imprint, was released in March 2016.
+An unrelated graphic novel by IDW Publishing, titled The Haunted Mansion: Frights of Fancy, was released in August 2020.